Tracey E. Bregman

-Tracey E. Bregman is an American actress.
+Tracey Elizabeth Bregman (born May 29, 1963) is an American actress.
 She is best known for the role of Lauren Fenmore on the CBS soap operas The Young and the Restless and The Bold and the Beautiful.

 Early life

-Bregman was born in Munich, Germany, to American musical arranger, record producer and composer Buddy Bregman and Canadian-born actress Suzanne Lloyd.
-She lived in Great Britain until the age of 10 when her family relocated to California.
+Bregman was born in Munich to American musical arranger, record producer and composer Buddy Bregman and Canadian-born actress Suzanne Lloyd.
+Her paternal great-uncle was songwriter Jule Styne.
+Bregman is of part Ukrainian-Jewish ancestry through her father.

+Bregman lived in London, England until the age of 10 when her family relocated to California.
 She has been acting since she was 11 years old, and currently resides in Malibu, California.
 She studied acting at the American Academy of Dramatic Arts and the Lee Strasberg Theatre and Film Institute.